Electronic Devices and Circuits (ELEC2104)

 Prerequisites and assumed knowledge

-Assumed knowledge: Knowledge: ELEC1103.
-Ohm`s Law and Kirchoff`s Laws; action of Current and Voltage sources; network analysis and the superposition theorem; Thevenin and Norton equivalent circuits; inductors and capacitors, transient response of RL, RC
+Knowledge: ELEC1103.
+Ohm's Law and Kirchoff's Laws; action of Current and Voltage sources; network analysis and the superposition theorem; Thevenin and Norton equivalent circuits; inductors and capacitors, transient response of RL, RC and RLC circuits; the ability to use power supplies, oscilloscopes, function generators, meters, etc.

 Study this unit outside a degree